Automated-Islet-Analysis/Automated_Islet_Analysis/README.md

 ### 1. Download the main branch of this git repository

-Download git repository on your Windows pc.
+Download this git repository on your Windows pc/laptop.

 ### 2. Install java